Dodgers vs. Blue Jays Player Props Betting Odds

 Freeman Stats

-- Freeman hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .450 with a double, three home runs, four walks and six RBI.
+- Freeman has hit safely in five straight games.
+In his last five games he is hitting .476 with a double, four home runs, four walks and seven RBI.

 Freeman Recent Games